An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Abstract

 \section{Abstract}

-We present a mesh-structure data administration technique for the bookkeeping of adaptive mesh refinement, in particular h-refinement, of rectangular parallelepiped meshes.

-Our technique is a unified approach for 1-, 2- and 3D domains, that can be extended to even higher dimensions.
-It is easy to use and avoids the traversing of the connectivity graph for the ancestry.
-Due to the rectangular structure of the mesh, the identification of the siblings and the neighboring cells is also greatly simplified.
-It is particularly designed for smooth meshes, and uses their smoothness dynamically in the matrix operations.
+We present an administration technique for the bookkeeping of adaptive mesh refinement on (hyper-)rectangular meshes.
+Our technique is a unified approach for h-refinement on 1-, 2- and 3D domains, which is easy to use and avoids traversing the connectivity graph of the ancestry of mesh cells.
+Due to the employed rectangular mesh structure, the identification of the siblings and the neighbouring cells is greatly simplified.
+The administration technique is particularly designed for smooth meshes, where the smoothness is dynamically used in the matrix operations.
 It has a small memory footprint that makes it affordable for a wide range of mesh resolutions over a large class of problems.

-We present three applications of this technique; most notably, the first application of an h-refinement a 2D cancer growth and invasion problem.
+We present three applications of this technique, one of which addresses h-refinement and its benefits in a 2D tumour growth and invasion problem.